ayman23-ds/End-to-End-ETL-Pipeline-Project/README.md

 #### **Top 10 Best Selling Products**

-he Top 10 Products chart shows that a limited number of products contribute a very large portion of total sales.
+the Top 10 Products chart shows that a limited number of products contribute a very large portion of total sales.

 The highest-selling product is:
-Trek Slash 8 27.5 - 2016
+- Trek Slash 8 27.5 - 2016

 followed by:
-Trek Conduit+ - 2016
+- Trek Conduit+ - 2016
-Trek Fuel EX 8 29 - 2016
+- Trek Fuel EX 8 29 - 2016
-Trek Domane S 5 Disc - 2017
+- Trek Domane S 5 Disc - 2017

 This indicates that product sales are not equally distributed.
 Instead a relatively small number of products are responsible for a large share of total revenue.